craig8196/hashmap/README.md

   This is a test for list membership.
-* Every subhash must match the hash of the associated entry, EXCEPT when the entry is found during an extended search (then the entry inherits the subhash from the parent).
+* Every subhash must match the hash of the associated entry, EXCEPT when the entry is found during an extended search (then the entry inherits the subhash from the previous entry).
 * Each entry of a linked list must come after the previous entry.
   This guarantees we do NOT have cycles with the extended search option.
 * Linked lists may NOT wrap around the array past the original HEAD.
   This guarantees we do NOT have cycles with the extended search option.
+* The size of the map must equal the sum of the table sizes.
 * The size of the table must equal the sum of the list lengths.
 * The number of EMPTY values must equal table length minus the size.